nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### How the `import` command works

-The following activity diagram summarises what happens when a user executes the `import` command to import a CSV data file.
+The following activity diagram summarizes what happens when a user executes the `import` command to import a CSV data file.
 In the case where the file is not imported, an error message will be displayed with the reason.

 ![ImportCommandActivityDiagram](images/ImportActivityDiagram.png)